L. K. Advani: Early and personal life

-Advani was born on 8 November 1927 in Karachi, in the Sind Division of the Bombay and Sind province of British India (now in Sindh, Pakistan), into a Sindhi Hindu family to parents, Kishanchand D. Advani and Gyani Devi.
-Advani's parents belonged to the Amil subgroup of the Lohana caste.
+Advani was born on 8 November 1927 in Karachi, British India, in a Sindhi Hindu Lohana family to Kishanchand D. Advani and Gyani Devi.

-Advani was educated at St. Patrick's High School in Karachi, and the D. G. National College in Hyderabad.
-His family was forced to flee Sindh and move to Union of India during the Partition of India in 1947 and settled in Bombay, where he graduated in law from the Government Law College of the University of Bombay.
+Advani was educated at St. Patrick's High School, Karachi, and D. G. National College in Hyderabad, Sindh.
+His family was forced to flee Sindh and came to India during the partition of India and settled in Mumbai, where he graduated in law from the Government Law College.

 Advani married Kamla Advani in February 1965, and had a son, Jayant, and a daughter, Pratibha.
-Pratibha is a television producer and also supports her father in his political activities.
+Pratibha is a television producer who also supported her father during Advani's active politics.
 His wife died on 6 April 2016 due to old age.
 Advani resides in Delhi.

 Early political career

 1941–1951: Early years

 Advani joined the Rashtriya Swayamsevak Sangh (RSS) in 1941 at the age of fourteen.
 He became a pracharak (full-time worker) conducting shakhas and became the secretary of the Karachi unit in 1947.
 After the partition of India, Advani was a pracharak in Rajasthan working across Alwar, Bharatpur, Kota, Bundi and Jhalawar districts until 1952.